Pretty excited to answer some questions soon!

 They also have a tougher time with dementia tests.
 For example, a lot of older South Asians aren’t as good at speaking English as they are South Asian languages like Urdu.
 They’re also better at recognising things from their own culture than western culture.
 If we give them English dementia tests with western culture questions they might fail, even if they don’t have dementia.
 Or they have dementia but can’t complete the test and then they don’t get help.

 I made a South Asian dementia test in Urdu to make it easier for South Asians to get a proper diagnosis of dementia (you can read about that here!).
 Now I’m interviewing people who work in dementia clinics to ask what it was like to work with British South Asians and why they think it’s so complicated to give them help.
-I’m also going to interview British South Asians who have dementia and the people who care for them to ask what their experience of the clinics was like, how we could make it easier and more informative for them, and what they would like to know about dementia (read about that here!).
+I’m also interviewing British South Asians who have dementia and the people who care for them to ask what the clinics were like, how we could make it easier and more informative for them, and what they would like to know about dementia.

 It’s all about asking them what they want to see from research and making it happen!

-My Typical Day: Interviewing people, analysing data, making games and running activities stalls, writing up research and blogging, speaking on stage about my research, preparing for conferences, studying, teaching, coming up with creative projects- all kinds of things!
+Interviewing people, analysing data, writing about research and helping other people write, speaking to others about my research, studying, teaching, coming up with creative projects- all kinds of things!

 My days are either very calm or super busy.

-On busy days I’m on the bus a lot, going to interview people with dementia or their family and friends (still learning to drive!).
-I also teach undergrad students, prepare posters and presentations, go to conferences across the country to speak, hold my own seminars and workshops or run games and activity stalls or talks about dementia at science events and festivals.
+On busy days I interview people with dementia or their family and friends or those who work in dementia services.
+I also teach undergrad students, prepare posters and presentations, speak at conferences or hold my own seminars and workshops.

-On calm days I cosy up at home or in my office and do online research, analyse my data, write up my work to be published or write blog posts, reply to emails and catch up on paperwork.
-I’ll put episodes of Spongebob on in the background to keep me alert.
-I also mark student’s assignments, prep lessons, go to classes or study in the library for things like mental health, statistics, research methods and scientific writing or just read about dementia and other psychology related things.
+On calm days I cosy up at home or in my office and do online research, analyse my data, write up my work to be published or write blog posts, edit other peoples’ blogs and writing, reply to emails and catch up on paperwork.
+I also mark student’s assignments, prep lessons, go to classes or study on mental health, statistics, research methods and scientific writing or just read about dementia and other psychology related things.

 How would you describe yourself in 3 words?